DataSF/draft-publishing-standards/text.md

 **Lower case**

 * Categories when the source system presents them in caps and there's no way to interpret them to camel case
-* Research suggests lower case as opposed to all caps is easier to read for humans and just as useful to machines
+* Research suggests lower case as opposed to uppercase is easier to read for humans and just as useful to machines, note exceptions above